-Facebook Launches New Attempt at Cracking into Video Conferencing
+Facebook Launches New Attempt at Cracking Video Conferencing

 The new free service supports up to 50 users is aimed at consumers, but could threaten existing mainstream platforms such as Zoom and Webex

-Facebook is making another attempt at the video conferencing market with the launch of Messenger Rooms, a free service that supports up to 50 users a session.
-The new offering is aimed at consumers, and that could benefit and threaten established commercial video communications providers.
+Facebook is making another attempt at the video conferencing market with the launch of Messenger Rooms, a free service supports up to 50 users with secure video chat.
+The new offering is aimed at consumers, and that could benefit and threaten established commercial providers.

 The Lowdown: Messenger Rooms is a direct response to the increase in demand for communication services during the COVID-19 pandemic and social distancing mitigation measures.
 Facebook says more than 700 million Messenger and WhatsApp accounts conduct video chats daily.
-CEO Mark Zuckerberg said the world will live with social distancing for the foreseeable future, making video conferencing services essential for human interaction.

 The Details: The service, rolling out around the world this week, is mostly aimed at consumers for personal use to stay connected with friends and families.
-Facebook envisions users utilizing Messenger Rooms for celebrations, club gatherings, events, and dating.
-The service includes features such as gated entry, the ability to kick out unwanted participants, policy violation and abuse reporting, and the ability to block people from participating.
+Facebook envisions users utilizing Messenger Rooms for celebrations, virtual social gatherings, and dating.
+The service includes features such as gating entry to only authorized or invitees, the ability to kick out unwanted participants, policy violation and abuse reporting, and the ability to block people from participating.
 Facebook says the calls are encrypted end-to-end, safeguarding against sniffing and eavesdropping.

-The Impact: The entry of Facebook into group video conference services could have benefits and detriments to the existing cadre of providers.
-Facebook’s service is clearly targeting consumers, but its free cost will make it palatable to cash-strapped small businesses and rogue enterprise users.
-Analysts believe Facebook, which has more than 2.5 billion users worldwide, could cut into the growth of established video providers such as Zoom, Microsoft’s Skype, and Google, which have flourished since the beginning of the COVID-19 pandemic.
-Conversely, Messenger Rooms does have the potential for relieving utilization burdens on existing commercial video conference platforms, which are straining to keep up with demand from businesses and individuals.
+The Impact: The entry of Facebook into group video rooms and conference services could have benefits and detriments to the existing cadre of services.
+Facebook’s service is clearly targeting consumers, but its free cost will make it palatable to cash-strapped small businesses and enterprise departments.
+Analysts believe Facebook, which has more than 2.5 billion users worldwide, could cut into the growth of established video conference providers such as Zoom, Skype, and Google that flourished since the beginning of the COVID-19 pandemic.
+Conversely, Messenger Rooms does have potential for relieving utilization burdens on existing commercial video conference platforms, which are straining to keep up with demand from businesses and individuals trying to stay connected with the world during social distancing.

 Background: Messenger Rooms is not Facebook’s first attempt at group video conferencing.
-Facebook also has Facebook for Workplaces, which is akin to Microsoft Teams and Slack and includes group video conferencing.
+Facebook also has Facebook for Workplaces, which is akin to Microsoft Teams and Slack that includes group video conferencing.
 Facebook for Workplaces has free and paid versions.
 Facebook’s Portal device and WhatsApp app also support video calls; the company said those services will get the Messenger Rooms service, too.

 Video conferencing is in huge demand.
 Zoom, the popular commercial video conferencing service, saw accounts grow 300% as a result of the COVID-19 pandemic.
 Microsoft says Teams accounts and utilization is up more than 37%, to more than 40 million daily users.
 And Verizon bought BlueJeans, a video conferencing service, to enter the fray of providers.